- IPv4 Tutorial

 Unused Public IPs were reclaimed by RIRs.

 Internet Protocol v6 (IPv6)

-IETF (Internet Engineering Task Force) has redesigned IP addresses and to mitigate the drawbacks of IPv4.
-The new IP address has version 6 and is 128-bit address, by which every single inch of the earth can be given millions of IP addresses.
+IETF (Internet Engineering Task Force) has redesigned IP addresses to mitigate the drawbacks of IPv4.
+The new IP address is version 6 which is 128-bit address, by which every single inch of the earth can be given millions of IP addresses.

-Today majority of devices running on Internet are using IPv4 and it is not possible to shift them to IPv6 in coming days.
-There are mechanism provided by IPv6, by which IPv4 and IPv6 can coexist unless the Internet entirely shifts to IPv6:
+Today majority of devices running on Internet are using IPv4 and it is not possible to shift them to IPv6 in the coming days.
+There are mechanisms provided by IPv6, by which IPv4 and IPv6 can co-exist unless the Internet entirely shifts to IPv6 −